Alaska Air Group (NYSE:ALK) Given New $104.00 Price Target at JPMorgan Chase & Co.

-Alaska Air Group (NYSE:ALK) had its target price lifted by JPMorgan Chase & Co. from $65.00 to $104.00 in a report released on Wednesday morning, The Fly reports.
-JPMorgan Chase & Co. currently has an overweight rating on the transportation company’s stock.
+Alaska Air Group (NYSE:ALK) had its price objective boosted by analysts at JPMorgan Chase & Co. from $65.00 to $104.00 in a report released on Tuesday, Benzinga reports.
+The firm currently has an “overweight” rating on the transportation company’s stock.
+JPMorgan Chase & Co.‘s price objective indicates a potential upside of 51.23% from the company’s previous close.

-Other equities research analysts have also issued reports about the company.
-Deutsche Bank Aktiengesellschaft upgraded Alaska Air Group from a hold rating to a buy rating and set a $75.00 price target on the stock in a research report on Monday, March 1st.
-Zacks Investment Research cut Alaska Air Group from a hold rating to a sell rating and set a $75.00 price objective for the company. in a research note on Monday, March 22nd.
-Morgan Stanley upgraded Alaska Air Group from an equal weight rating to an overweight rating and lifted their price objective for the company from $49.00 to $90.00 in a research note on Tuesday.
-Wolfe Research upgraded Alaska Air Group to a neutral rating in a research note on Friday, March 5th.
-Finally, Raymond James lifted their price objective on Alaska Air Group from $65.00 to $85.00 and gave the company a strong-buy rating in a research note on Monday.
-One equities research analyst has rated the stock with a sell rating, one has given a hold rating, twelve have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-The stock currently has an average rating of Buy and an average price target of $66.29.
+A number of other equities analysts have also issued reports on ALK.
+Barclays upped their target price on Alaska Air Group from $54.00 to $68.00 in a research report on Thursday, April 15th.
+The Goldman Sachs Group increased their target price on shares of Alaska Air Group from $64.00 to $90.00 and gave the company a “buy” rating in a research report on Monday, March 22nd.
+Zacks Investment Research cut shares of Alaska Air Group from a “hold” rating to a “sell” rating and set a $75.00 price target on the stock. in a research report on Monday, March 22nd.
+Susquehanna Bancshares boosted their target price on shares of Alaska Air Group from $50.00 to $60.00 and gave the stock a “positive” rating in a report on Thursday, January 14th.
+Finally, Morgan Stanley upgraded shares of Alaska Air Group from an “equal weight” rating to an “overweight” rating and lifted their price target for the stock from $49.00 to $90.00 in a research report on Tuesday, April 13th.
+One investment analyst has rated the stock with a sell rating, one has issued a hold rating, twelve have given a buy rating and one has given a strong buy rating to the company.
+Alaska Air Group has a consensus rating of “Buy” and a consensus target price of $68.29.

-Alaska Air Group (NYSE:ALK) last released its quarterly earnings results on Monday, January 25th.
-The transportation company reported ($2.55) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($2.91) by $0.36.
-Alaska Air Group had a negative return on equity of 19.39% and a negative net margin of 13.96%.
-The company had revenue of $808.00 million for the quarter, compared to analyst estimates of $813.37 million.
-During the same period in the previous year, the company posted $1.46 earnings per share.
+Alaska Air Group (NYSE:ALK) last issued its quarterly earnings data on Monday, January 25th.
+The transportation company reported ($2.55) EPS for the quarter, beating the Zacks’ consensus estimate of ($2.91) by $0.36.
+The firm had revenue of $808.00 million for the quarter, compared to analysts’ expectations of $813.37 million.
+Alaska Air Group had a negative net margin of 13.96% and a negative return on equity of 19.39%.
 The firm’s revenue was down 63.7% on a year-over-year basis.
-As a group, equities analysts predict that Alaska Air Group will post -10.43 EPS for the current year.
+During the same period in the prior year, the company earned $1.46 EPS.
+As a group, equities research analysts expect that Alaska Air Group will post -10.43 earnings per share for the current year.

-In related news, insider Benito Minicucci sold 14,402 shares of the company’s stock in a transaction on Thursday, March 25th.
-The stock was sold at an average price of $66.82, for a total transaction of $962,341.64.
-Following the completion of the sale, the insider now owns 102,791 shares in the company, valued at $6,868,494.62.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, VP Christopher Michael Berry sold 963 shares of the company’s stock in a transaction on Friday, February 19th.
-The shares were sold at an average price of $62.14, for a total value of $59,840.82.
-Following the sale, the vice president now owns 4,703 shares of the company’s stock, valued at approximately $292,244.42.
+In other Alaska Air Group news, CEO Bradley D. Tilden sold 23,360 shares of the stock in a transaction on Friday, March 12th.
+The stock was sold at an average price of $66.82, for a total transaction of $1,560,915.20.
+Following the transaction, the chief executive officer now owns 181,153 shares in the company, valued at approximately $12,104,643.46.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CFO Shane R. Tackett sold 3,000 shares of the firm’s stock in a transaction that occurred on Tuesday, March 9th.
+The stock was sold at an average price of $67.22, for a total value of $201,660.00.
+Following the transaction, the chief financial officer now owns 7,862 shares in the company, valued at $528,483.64.
 The disclosure for this sale can be found here.
-Insiders sold 52,425 shares of company stock valued at $3,448,908 in the last 90 days.
+Insiders have sold a total of 52,425 shares of company stock valued at $3,448,908 over the last ninety days.
 Company insiders own 0.47% of the company’s stock.

 Alaska Air Group, Inc is a holding company, which engages in the provision of air transportation services.
 It operates through the following segments: Mainline, Regional and Horizon.
 The Mainline segment includes Alaska’s Boeing or Airbus jet aircraft for passengers and cargo throughout the U.S., and in parts of Canada, Mexico, and Costa Rica.